What Is MRO: The Importance of Managing Maintenance, Repairs & Operations Inventory

 Typically, MRO inventory is removed from product inventory lists.
 This means the majority of MRO stock can be seen as items that do not directly generate revenue.
 Because of this, spare parts inventory management is often neglected, with 42% of business owners claiming their parts and consumables inventory tracking needed improving.

-Essentially, the core components of MRO inventory management can be broken down into four stages; identification, location, procurement, and inventory control.
+The core components of MRO inventory management can be broken down into four stages:

 1. Asset Identification